Common Causes of Back Pain and How To Relieve Them

 Back pain for new moms and new dads is common.
 Many of the parenting activities you do every day — like bending and heavy lifting — can cause poor posture and back pain.

-Other Common Back Pain Causes
+Other Causes of Back Pain

 1. Arthritis